 In total it is 15.3% of gross wages.
 The IRS allows an adjustment to the total of up to $1.00 for computer/calculator algorithms.
 If you are off by more than 25 cents; something is wrong in the math for one or more employees.
 The most I have ever seen is 9 cents on a $140,000 gross wage base over 70 employees for a quarter.

 - The fourth piece of information is a schedule attached to the Form 941.
 Schedule B identifies the tax obligation dates for the respective payrolls during the quarter.
 The IRS uses this to identify the failure to pay the taxes on time.
 Tardiness of even one day is a penalty of 2% to start.
-So you can imagine a simple $2,000 obligation for a $10,000 payroll means a penalty of $40 for being one day late.
+Imagine a simple $2,000 obligation for a $10,000 payroll means a penalty of $40 for being one day late.
 It is egregious but the IRS emphasizes the need to pay the taxes on time; especially payroll taxes.
 It total taxes exceed $2,500 for the quarter (about 3 employees), the tax payments are due within 72 hours of the actual pay date.
 If the total taxes are less than $2,500 for the quarter; the taxes are due and payable monthly.
 I encourage employers to always pay the taxes within 72 hours no matter the size of the payroll for a small business.

 The 941 serves as the primary report for payroll purposes.
 If filed incorrectly or inaccurately, it takes several months and about half a dozen interactions with the IRS to correct.
-So it is important to get it right.
+It is important to get it right.
 There is a separate lesson addressing the proper Form 941 preparation in this series and I also touch base with some additional items in the advanced series of bookkeeping (a payroll series that covers retirement plans and medical plans etc. as adjustments for the Form 941).
 This lesson is merely and introduction to the Form.